MkDay/Post-Collection/Which_one_is_better-opacity,_rgba()_or_something_else?_To_blur_the_background_element_Post.md

 ### Which one is better - *opacity* or *rgba()*?

-Now let us turn in to the ideal question, *which one is better?*
+Now, let us turn into the ideal question *which one is better?*

-By looking at methods that used `opacity` and `rgba()` that we discussed above you may wondering which one is better to use for your specific case.
+By looking at methods that used `opacity` and `rgba()` that we discussed above, you might be wondering which one is better to use for your specific case.

 Well, as always, it depends.

-However, let me explain some of differences between both of them.
+However, let me explain some of the differences between both of them.

 * The value of `opacity` applies to the whole element, including its child elements, text, borders, colors, etc.

-* In the meantime, *alpha* value (which used to set the opacity) of the `rgba()` only applies to the color of that particular element.
+* In the meantime, the *alpha* value of the `rgba()` only applies to the color of that particular element.

-So that's the reason you got the `#box:before` as blured at our 1st attempt where we used `opacity` to blur only the background element.
+So that's the reason you got the `#box:before` as blurred at our 1st attempt where we used `opacity` to blur only the background element.

-Also, since the same reason, you may feel some visual differences between two results where we got the expected result using `opacity` and `rgba()`.
+Also, for the same reason, you may feel some visual differences between the two results where we got the expected result using `opacity` and `rgba()`.

-In my opinion, it is better to use `rgba()` if you just want to blur the background element only.
+In my opinion, it is better to use `rgba()` if you only want to blur the background element.

 ### Conclusion

-As the last thing, let me recap what you exactly got from this artcle.
+As the last thing, let me recap what you exactly got from this article.

-* a few ways to blur the background element without affecting its internal elements.
+* a few ways to blur the background element without affecting its inner contents.

 * some sense of the difference between `opacity` and `rgba()`

 * some sense of where to use `opacity` and where to use `rgba()` based on your specific requirement.

-If you enjoyed this post find me at [ko-fi](https://ko-fi.com/mkdaycode).
-I always appreciate your support, it really encourages me to keep going.
+I hope you enjoyed this article, and you can support me at [ko-fi](https://ko-fi.com/mkdaycode).
+I always appreciate your support.
+It really encourages me to keep going.

 **_Happy Coding!_**